 Either platform will be able to send people a timely email, but in order to pick which one fits your bill, take a close look at the level of automation your business is going to need to succeed in the future.

 Want to save this checklist of nine ecommerce essentials as you continue on your journey of exploring Drip or Mailchimp alternatives?
-Download the whole enchilada here and reference for as long as you need.
+Download the whole thing here and reference for as long as you need.

 Or if you’re ready to try Drip and see how close you can get to your customers, let’s get started.